-Language Adventure Pros
+Language Adventure Pros Founder & Director, Rebecca Eichler.

 Rebecca N. Eichler has over 20 years of experience practicing immigration law primarily in Spanish in the Washington DC area and providing disaster legal aid around the world, working with clients seeking protection under U.S. & international law.
-Following a year-long road trip from Virginia to Panama and back, she and her family moved to San Miguel de Allende, Mexico in 2018 where she works as a human rights advocate, advising deportees from the U.S, migrants in transit, and asylum seekers at the US border.
+In 2018, following a year-long road trip from Virginia to Panama and back, she and her family moved to San Miguel de Allende, Mexico where she works as a human rights advocate, advising deportees from the U.S, migrants in transit, and asylum seekers at the US border.
 She founded Language Adventure Pros in 2019 in response to the need for Spanish-speaking immigration lawyers at the US-Mexico border.

 Ms. Eichler is a US Army veteran who earned her B.A. at Boston University, J.D. from William & Mary Law School and a Masters of Law in International Human Rights from the University of London.